OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - IP address
 - Time of day

 Ideally the user's context is compared to previously recorded data to identify anomalies that might indicate account abuse or potential fraud.
-This is all happening transparent for the user, but can become a powerful control in order to stop attackers.
+This is all happening transparently for the user, but can become a powerful control in order to stop attackers.

 An additional control to ensure that an authorized user is using the app on an authorized device is to verify if device binding controls are in place.
 Please check also "Testing Device Binding" for iOS and Android.